PoChang007/Object_Detection_in_Urban_Env/project_writeup.md

 #### Experiment 2

-The processing operations on images are added in data augmentation part in [pipeline_config](https://github.com/PoChang007/Object_Detection_in_Urban_Env/tree/main/experiments/experiment_2):
+The processing operations on images are added in data augmentation part in [pipeline_config](./experiments/experiment_2/pipeline.config):

 * Randomly convert the rgb image to the gray image
 * Randomly adjust image brightness
-* Randomly changes hue value
+* Randomly change hue value
-* Randomly changes saturation with the defined range
+* Randomly change saturation with the defined range

 As shown in the figures below, the difference (0.1242) of Classification Loss between training (0.1366) and evaluation (0.2608) is also better than the baseline.
 The evaluation metrics, Precision and Recall, also got improved.